Configure Linters

 parse_regex: ${semver}

-If you wanted to add ${home}/my/special/node/path to PATH, you could specify the following:
+If you want to add ${home}/my/special/node/path to PATH, you could specify the following:

 runtimes: